As you head out into the real world....

 Many Tyler alumni run successful art studios, but few have the business background or the understanding of all that a professional studio practice entails.
 While much of the business of art is covered in required capstone and seminar courses, it's important to continue to educate yourself on what you need to keep yourself and your practice safe.

-1. Protecting your ideas - trademark and copyright:
+1. Have you protected your ideas - trademark and copyright?

 - Computer and other files backed up and stored in a safe place?